Physik-Institut-UZH/Gator_2020/README.md

 This is the new version of the gator directory, which uses the easygator.C script to run simulations and analysis for the samples screneed at the Gator low-background counting facility  [1].

+For ATP users: there is a full documentation of how to run the code in the ATP wiki

 If you download the code to use in your private machine, make sure to change the name of the directories GATORDIR and data_dir in the beginning of the easygator.C script, then compile the code (as shown below).

 ////////////////////////////////////////////////////////////////////